Almostcompletedprojects/EnderSpark/README.md

 # WireEDM

 Wire EDM uses electrical discharges to cut any conductive materials (brass, steel, aluminium even tungsten carbide) with no mechanical forces, enabling high precision, deep cuts, and machining of hard or delicate materials without deformation.
-This project demonstrates how to build a DIY wire EDM machine using salvaged components from an old 3D printer and other affordable parts, keeping the total cost around 250€ + 4 machined parts the ender 3 and less than 50h of work.
+This project show how to build a DIY wire EDM machine using salvaged components from an old 3D printer and other affordable parts, keeping the total cost around 250€ + 4 machined parts the ender 3 and less than 50h of work (if everything goes right).

-The machine's frame and motion system leverage the hardware of the Ender 3,  with 1:51 gear reductions on the X and Y axes to enable extremely slow and precise movements required for EDM.
+The machine's motion system is just an Ender 3  with 1:51 gear reductions on the X and Y axes.
+This is required for EDM because it's a slow process and and NEMA 17 on their own are too fast.
-A Raspberry Pi Pico clone with a TC4428 and a powerful MOSFET are used to switch up to 10A at 50KHz
+A Raspberry Pi Pico with a TC4428 and a powerful MOSFET are used to switch up to 10A at 60KHz

-This project includes guidance on generating toolpaths using a modified post processor from Fusion 360 Depending on the availability of tools and salvaged materials, replication costs may vary slightly.
-This project took me a few hundreds of hours of developpment but you should be able to replicate in less than 50h.
+The toolpath generation is simplified to be user friendly and a small tutorial is available on this video: https://youtu.be/iLnna7q0drs?si=ul4SjGQGCm429spJ

+And a complete tutorial will be added on the same channel in a few months.

 The conversion from a 3D printer to a wire EDM can be done in 6 steps:
 - Mechanical modifications
 - Wire feeder
-- Firmware update (marlin)
+- Firmware update
 - Ark generator
 - Water loop
 - Fusion 360 post processor